christopherreay/thisEqualsThat_frontEnd/README.md

     > Relationships between fields<br>
     e.g. Volume = Mass * Density; CO2 = emissionsPerKM * Distance; etc

-    > How to visualise those interactions to the user
+    > How to visualise those interactions to the user<br>
-        > e.g. the volume of a cube of CO2 against the Eiffel Tower; the size of a piece of wood against an ant
+    e.g. the volume of a cube of CO2 against the Eiffel Tower; the size of a piece of wood against an ant

-    > How to build an interface to allow the user to interact naturally with the relationships
+    > How to build an interface to allow the user to interact naturally with the relationships<br>
-        > e.g. readable field names; descriptions of fields; sensible defaults and limits on values
+    e.g. readable field names; descriptions of fields; sensible defaults and limits on values